shabnamsahay/ODeGP/README.md

 ## Example

 This is a basic example of how to run ODeGP.
-The sample <code>dataset.csv</code> is provided in the top-level of this repository.
+The sample file <code>dataset.csv</code> is provided in the top-level of this repository.

 ``` r
 library("ODeGP")